 Cover the frangipani bushes to protect them from the frost, or dig them up and pot them to remove indoors.
 In some parts of the country, the weather could get cooler by the end of August or early September.

-Since plumerias are dormant in the winter, you don’t have to water them nor provide them with sunlight.
+Since they are dormant in the winter, you don’t have to water them nor provide them with sunlight.
 As for where you should store plumeria plants, you have plenty of options.

 You can use your greenhouse, garage, or a section of your basement since these places could provide the plants with sufficient conditions.
 So long as the storage temperatures are 50 degrees or above, they should be fine.

-Plan to move the existing containers inside.
+They make ideal patio plants and landscape bushes with their lattice of branches.
 Overwinter potted plumeria indoors.
-Be sure to move plumeria indoors when temperatures will be below 40 degrees F.
+Be sure to move them indoors when temperatures will be below 40 degrees F.

-Keep your frangipani plant in it’s container indoors year round and treat it as a houseplant.
-You can grow plumeria plants indoors all year.
+Keep it in it’s container indoors year round and treat it as a houseplant.
+You can grow them indoors all year.

 The best time to check for insects is before re-planting the plant into the ground around springtime.
-Regarding insects to watch out for, plumeria can attract scale and nematodes.
+Regarding insects to watch out for, they can attract scale and nematodes.

-Spray the plumeria bushes and trees in the spring.
+Spray in the spring.
 Continue to inspect them regularly.
 Refrain from spraying insecticide if they are in direct sunlight or showing signs of dehydration.

 Use year-round spray oil since it will work around the clock to kill insects and eggs.
 Avoid using products with synthetic chemicals since they may harm your plants.
 Apply as needed or periodically as a precautionary measure to eliminate the eggs.